pinting/FreakShow/docs/Music.md

 # Missing proprietary music files

 Should be placed into root of the project folder.
-Files should not be renamed, .
-Use `setup.sh` to process the files!
+Files should not be renamed, the setup script only works with their original title.
+Run `./setup.sh` to process the files!

 https://www.youtube.com/playlist?list=PLfecV2b5DItOgrSQ3Dy-3OY3Oc9zsDb73